jatupan1989/boomjum1989/Recipes-(web-site-scoped).md

 ### Google account login (updated 2013-12-24)

-Works for everywhere you need to login into a Google service:
+Works for everywhere you need to login into a Google service through <https://accounts.google.com>:

     https%3A%2F%2Faccounts.google.com%0A%09w
     hitelist%0A%09%09sub_frame%20youtube.com